Chris Packham: Personal life

 Packham is the older brother of fashion designer Jenny Packham, and grew up in Hampshire with natural history as his main passion.
 He found his time at school very difficult, being socially excluded and regularly bullied by fellow pupils.

 In his teenage years, he was responsible for the care of a kestrel, which he took from the wild and the death of which was a severe low point in his life.
 At university, he embraced the punk rock scene.

 Packham has had Ménière's disease since his late 30s.

 In 2003, at the age of 42, Packham began seeing a therapist after the death of his dog.
 As his work with the therapist concluded in 2005, Packham was diagnosed with Asperger syndrome.
 He has also stated that he has had severe depression.

 Packham has owned a property in Bordeaux, France.
-In 2016 Packham lived in the New Forest with his pet poodle, Scratchy.
+In 2016 Packham lived in the New Forest with his pet poodles, Itchy and Scratchy.
 In 2019 he shared his New Forest home with two miniature poodles, Sid and Nancy, named after Sid Vicious, the bassist with the Sex Pistols, and Nancy Spungen, Sid's girlfriend.

 For over ten years Packham has been in a relationship with Charlotte Corney, owner of the Wildheart Animal Sanctuary, although the couple live separately.
 He has a step-daughter, Megan McCubbin, a zoologist, who has appeared with him on Springwatch.